Lieutenant Commander Philip Jervis Kay VRD was born at Northwood, Middlesex on 15 June 1918.

 He was initiated in Lutine Lodge No 3049, London, the lodge associated with Lloyds of London, in 1949, where he served as Worshipful Master in 1959.
 He became a joining member of the Old Wellingtonian Lodge No 3404, London in 1960, where he served as Worshipful Master in 1963; Prince of Wales Lodge No 259, London in 1961, where he served as Worshipful Master in 1968, and was made a Grand Steward; Grand Stewards Lodge, London in 1966, British Union Lodge No 114, Ipswich, Suffolk in 1974; Suffolk Installed Masters Lodge No 3913, Ipswich in 1983, where he served as Worshipful Master in 1992; Suffolk Provincial Grand Stewards Lodge No 9215, Ipswich in 1989 and Methuen Lodge No 631, Marlow, Buckinghamshire in 1995.
 He became a Founder of Philip Jervis Kay Lodge No 9300, Pettistree in 1988, where he served as Worshipful Master in 1993.

-He was appointed Deputy Grand Director of Ceremonies by the United Grand Lodge of England in 1969 and served as Provincial Grand Master of Suffolk from 1982 to 1993.
-In the Royal Arch he was exalted in Chapter of Felicity No 58, London in 1955, where he served as First Principal in 1966, and established a connection between the Chapter and the Old Wellingtonian Lodge that remains strong to this day.
+He was appointed Deputy Grand Director of Ceremonies by the United Grand Lodge of England in 1969, a role reprise by his son and fellow Lodge member Jervis, and served as Provincial Grand Master of Suffolk from 1982 to 1993.
+In the Royal Arch he was exalted in the Chapter of Felicity No 58, London in 1955, where he served as First Principal in 1966, and established a connection between the Chapter and the Old Wellingtonian Lodge that remains strong to this day.
 He also became a joining member of Triune Chapter No 114, Ipswich in 1988.
 He was appointed Deputy Grand Director of Ceremonies by the Supreme Grand Chapter of Royal Arch Masons of England in 1969; Grand Sword Bearer in 1984 and Grand Scribe N in 1990.

 Whilst serving as Deputy Grand Director of Ceremonies and IPM of the OW Lodge, he gave an address to the Grand Master, during the 1992 PSLC Festival that was being held at Wellington that year, drawing on the historic and far reaching relationship between the Royal Family, Wellington and the Craft, and the guiding influence The Duke of Connaught & Strathearn and the Duke of Kent had both had to the benefit of the College, the Craft and the Lodge.